jjj-vtm/paho.mqtt.rust/paho-mqtt-sys/README.md

 When not using the _bundled_ build, it will attept to link to a pre-installed version of the library.
 It is fairly sensitive to the C version.

-The current recommended Paho C version is: v1.3.13
+The current supported Paho C version is: v1.3.14

 ## Configurable Features